Weather warnings guide

 As the UK's official weather service, the Met Office is responsible for issuing weather warnings, which warn of impacts caused by severe weather.
 Our warnings are designed to let people, businesses, emergency responders and governments know what weather is in store and what the impacts of that weather may be.
 The Met Office operates 24 hours a day, 365 days a year so warnings can be issued at any time, day or night.

-We provide warnings up to seven days ahead for rain, thunderstorms, wind, snow, lightning, ice and fog.
+We provide warnings up to seven days ahead for rain, thunderstorms, wind, snow, lightning, ice, extreme heat and fog.

 Each warning will contain the following sections: